-If you are using audio during streaming, put it first OFF before freezing the image!
+Before freezing the image, ensure that the audio is turned off if you are using it during streaming.
 Freezing the image could produce a paused audio output on the IP Stream.
 This leads to (audio) stuttering.
-The video stutters when it is reengaged, but this is rather easily solvable by putting the iFrame value at 4 or 5 times per second.
+The video stutters when it is re-engaged, but this is rather easily solvable by putting the iFrame value at 4 or 5 times per second.
 That is quick enough to counteract the video stutter.